intelligent-soft-robots/pam_documentation/C5_visual_ball_tracking.md

 - `tennicam_list_cameras`: check if the drivers detect the four cameras
 - `tennicam_ping_cameras`: check if the desktop can ping the four camers
-- `tennicam_capture_indep`: check if the desktop can use the drivers to capture pictures from the cameras
+- `tennicam_capture_indep`*: check if the desktop can use the drivers to capture pictures from the cameras
-- `tennicam_capture`: check if the desktop can use the drivers of the cameras to capture synchronized pictures
+- `tennicam_capture`*: check if the desktop can use the drivers of the cameras to capture synchronized pictures

+\* The "capture" commands only work if the tennicam tracker server (started by `tennicam_start`) is _not_ running.
+If it is running, you need to stop it first.

 #### How to start the client?